afraser3/nonmodal-MHD-KH/internal_notes_logs/meeting_discussion_items.md

 - Calculated my first pseudospectrum!
 The functioning script is in nonmodal-MHD-KH/python/MHD_OrrSomm_pseudospec.py

 ## Questions/issues/discussion
+(Strikethrough things we resolved)
-- Dissipative or dissipationless spectra?
+- ~~Dissipative or dissipationless spectra?~~
 - Do you usually calculate pseudospectra at all unstable wavenumbers?
 Most-unstable wavenumber?
-- Do we need to ditch spurious modes before calculating pseudospectrum?
-That tearing instability paper did this in a neat way: basically projected out the spurious subspaces from the operator before calculating pseudospectrum
+- ~~Do we need to ditch spurious modes before calculating pseudospectrum?
+That tearing instability paper did this in a neat way: basically projected out the spurious subspaces from the operator before calculating pseudospectrum~~
-- What's next?
+- ~~What's next?~~
-  - Come up with a relevant metric characterizing pseudospectra, then do parameter scans?
+  - ~~Come up with a relevant metric characterizing pseudospectra, then~~ do parameter scans
-  - 3D perturbations?
+  - ~~3D perturbations?~~
-  - Linear optimal perturbations?
+  - ~~Linear optimal perturbations?~~
 - Can we talk about how Eigentools calculates pseudospectra under the hood?
-  - Noticed calc_ps calls EP.solve(sparse=True).
+  - ~~Noticed calc_ps calls EP.solve(sparse=True).
 If I first call EP.solve(sparse=False), check the % difference between
-    evalues_low and _high for the unstable mode, then check it again after calling calc_ps, the % difference goes up, causing the mode to go from not-rejected to rejected.
+    evalues_low and _high for the unstable mode, then check it again after calling calc_ps, the % difference goes up, causing the mode to go from not-rejected to rejected.~~
-- Consider presenting at APS DPP?
+- ~~Consider presenting at APS DPP?~~
-  - Abstract deadline July 15
+  - ~~Abstract deadline July 15~~
-  - Possibly present alongside weird modes that appear at strong magnetic fields + low Rm (I've found this in sinusoidal shear flow, haven't looked in tanh layer yet)
+  - ~~Possibly present alongside weird modes that appear at strong magnetic fields + low Rm (I've found this in sinusoidal shear flow, haven't looked in tanh layer yet)~~
 - I usually add figure files (*.pdf, etc) to .gitignore.
 What's the strategy when working with Overleaf+github?

 ## Post-meeting recap